Xiao-tu233/Minecraft-TPA-Datapack/README.md

 **English** | [简体中文](https://github.com/Xiao-tu233/Minecraft-TPA-Datapack/blob/main/README_zhcn.md) | [繁體中文](https://github.com/Xiao-tu233/Minecraft-TPA-Datapack/blob/main/README_zhtw.md)

-This is a Minecraft Datapack which allowes players to teleport to each others without operator permission given and more features.
+TPA datapack is a Minecraft Datapack which allows players to teleport to each others without operator permission given.
+When compared to other mods/plugins with these functions, this datapack support many different languages, and options can be easily modified just simply do /function tpa:options, nearly every functions are available to disable.
+We are also willing to listen to every advise provided by users, hope you enjoy this datapack.

 Join or follow our social media for more information or giving some ideas!